ChellRust/Task-4.1-Askerov-Rustam-/README.md

 Inside the /Routes scripts contained in their own directories

+!!!!Attention!!!!: for interacting with API you just need to go to "/" endpoint and you will get HTML page with buttons that linked to task endpoints.

               P.s.
 Python script with description in it`s own /info directory in /Routes